p1mps/laravel-blog/readme.md

 php artisan migrate
 ```

-to run all the migration for the MySQL database
+to run all the migration for the MySQL database (config/database.php contains the
+database credentials)

 ```
 php artisan db:seed